 Photonic integrated filters can process signals of ultra-broad bandwidths.
 Like digital filters, the response of many photonic filters is discrete in time [1].
 Filters may be broadly classified as moving average designs, which include feed-forward paths only, and auto-regressive layouts constructed of feedback paths.
 The transfer function of the former category is described by the locations of zeros in the complex Z-domain, whereas that of the latter is governed by locations of poles [1].
 The basic building blocks of photonic integrated moving average and auto-regressive filters are Mach-Zehnder interferometers and ring resonator waveguides, respectively.
 Filters combining both zeros and poles are referred to as auto-regressive moving-average (ARMA) devices.
 ARMA filters provide larger design freedom, and their frequency response can exhibit sharp transitions between pass and stop bands [1,2].
 Photonic integrated ARMA filters can be realized using Mach-Zehnder interferometers with one or more ring resonators nested in one or both arms [1].
 The response of photonic integrated filters may be modified through local heating elements, based on the thermo-optic effect [ref.].

 In this work we report a reconfigurable, silicon-photonic filter stage, comprised of a balanced Mach-Zehnder interferometer with two ring resonators nested in each arm.
 The optical phase delay in each of the four rings, and the differential phase delay of the Mach-Zehnder interferometer, may be adjusted independently by driving current through five metallic heater elements.
-The transfer function of optical power through the filter stage can be tuned to various forms of interest, including a channel interleaver and a sub-GHz narrow passband.
+The transfer function of optical power through the filter stage can be tuned to various forms of interest, including a sharp and uniform bandpass filters of variable widths and a sub-GHz narrow passband.

 2. Results